Peer Training Programs

-NAMI Multnomah offers Peer Support Specialist (PSS) Training four times a year:
+NAMI Multnomah offers a 40-hour Peer Support Specialist (PSS) Training several times each year, including both general trainings and culturally-specific trainings.

 Our 40-hour job training program is an Oregon Health Authority (OHA) approved PSS training for Adults in Mental Health.
-NAMI Multnomah developed the peer training curriculum in collaboration with Cascadia Health and other community collaborators.
+NAMI Multnomah developed our peer training curriculum in collaboration with Cascadia Health and other peer collaborators.
 Peers who complete the training can apply to become OHA Traditional Health Workers (THW) as Peer Support Specialists for Adult Mental Health.
 Find the OHA’s Traditional Health Worker FAQs here.

 • Identify as a peer (a self-identified person currently or formerly receiving mental health services).